-Shelters don’t always have the capacity to provide the special care that young kittens need, so many kittens are killed in shelters.
+Shelters don’t always have programs to provide the special care that young kittens need, so many kittens are killed in shelters.
 By using Alley Cat Allies’ Kitten Care Kit, you become a kitten hero—helping your local shelter and saving lives!

 This Kitten Care Kit has everything you need to keep kittens healthy before adoption.
 Whether they’re neonatals who just opened their little eyes, or fuzzy five-week olds who are starting to explore their world, you are now equipped to be a kitten hero.

 Kit contents vary slightly different depending on kittens’ age, but they all start with a cardboard carrier filled with items like:

 This is specially formulated based on a kitten’s nutritional needs.
 It’s available in liquid and powder form.
 Powder has a longer shelf life.
 Some popular brands are PetAg, GNC, and 21st Century.
 Remember: Dairy milk is dangerous to kittens and must NOT be used.
 Only use kitten milk replacer.

 Bottles come in different capacities.
 To prevent formula from going bad, make only as much as you need in one sitting.
 Tip: Poke one or more holes in the bottle’s nipple to ensure the formula flows through.